googlecodelabs/migrate-python2-appengine/README.md

 Each of the migration steps have their own codelabs & corresponding overview videos:

 1. Migrate from `webapp2` to Flask
-    - Recommended if you have a web UI
+    - Stongly recommended if you have a web UI
     - You can use another web framework as long as it supports routing
 1. Migrate from App Engine NDB to Cloud NDB
     - Stongly recommended